25422138/Automotive-Market-Segmentation-and-Consumer-Insights_Dongchedi-Platform/README.md

-# 🚗 Automotive Market Segmentation and Consumer Insights (Dangchedi Platform)
+# 🚗 Automotive Market Segmentation and Consumer Insights (Dongchedi Platform)

 ---

 ## 📌 Project Background

-This project analyzes consumer attention and market segmentation in China’s automotive industry using data from the **Dangchedi platform**.
+This project analyzes consumer attention and market segmentation in China’s automotive industry using data from the **Dongchedi platform**.
 By applying clustering and decision tree models, the study aims to break the deadlock of ambiguous segmentation and uncover the drivers behind high-potential vehicle models.

 ---